-Minutes later, the dust storm embraced him and there was nothing to do but wait it out, lest he walk blindly into a ravine or acidic river.
-Like Hades in a Venetian underworld he presided.
-He ruminated on the fate of his ancestors, long gone ghosts embodied in an engineered promise of resurrection and redemption.
-But there would be no redemption, not if he had anything to do with it, and he was everything to do with it.
+The swarm pelted against his hard skin and there was nothing to do but wait it out.
+Burying himself into the soft sand, he endured and ruminated on the fate of his ancestors, long gone ghosts embodied in a promise of resurrection and redemption.
+However, there would be no resurrection, not if he had anything to do with it and he was everything to do with it.

-Hours, perhaps days later—it mattered not to him—the storm passed, and he dug himself out from the shifting dunes.
-The sand slid from his translucent, subtly glowing flexi-aerogel skin, and he stared up into a clear night sky.
-As though a dust storm of diamonds had frosted to the flanks of Nótt’s raven stallion, Hrímfaxi, the cosmos glittered and shimmered.
-Aldo spoke aloud from the Poetic Edda, ancient words created in a time of Norse Gods and Goddesses:
+Days, perhaps weeks later—it mattered not to him—the blizzard-of-ninety-billion-wings passed, and he dug himself out from the shifting land.
+Dead bodies and grit slid from his translucent, aerogel skin under a clear, moonless night.
+As though a dusting of diamonds had frosted to the flanks of Nótt’s raven stallion, Hrímfaxi, the cosmos glittered and shimmered.
+Something stirred in his quantum mind, and he spoke aloud from the Poetic Edda, ancient words created in a time of Norse Gods and Goddesses:

 “Hrimfaxi name they, the steed that anew